dayschedule/dayschedule-api/README.md

 ```

 Now, the API can be accessed via the `daySchedule` instance.
-All the methods follows the namespaced signature.
+All the methods follow the namespaced signature.
 For example, to fetch all the booked appointments -

 ```
 // API signature